Online privacy is an issue that is relevant to every individual who uses the Internet.

 15 Best VPN Detailed Descriptions

 The VPN industry consists of a wide array of providers, some of which are widely known, while others are not so well known.
-To find the most suitable provider, I will analyze 15 VPNs that passed the aforementioned criteria for best VPN reviews.
+To help you how to choose a vpn service, I will analyze 15 of the best VPN apps that passed the aforementioned criteria.

 Prices – NordVPN offer various subscription plans from a simple 1-month subscription to 3-year deals.
 The cheapest offer is the 3-year plan available for $2.75.
 This makes NordVPN one of the cheapest VPN providers available.

-IP / DNS leak test – NordVPN’s security is one of the strongest in the market.
+IP / DNS leak test – The security of this VPN is one of the strongest in the market.
 Testing NordVPN for IP leaks revealed that it protects the IP address of users from slipping through the VPN tunnel.
 Thus, NordVPN can be used without worrying about your IP being exposed on the Internet.

-Torrenting / P2P Support – NordVPN supports P2P networking.
+Torrenting / P2P Support – The provider supports P2P networking.
 There is a list of “Specialty” servers which consists of servers especially optimized for different purposes including streaming and torrenting.
 This feature directly connects you to the best server for downloading torrents.

-TrustPilot Rating – NordVPN is not as well-received, however, on TrustPilot.
-I must admit this is somewhat puzzling since I have never experienced any troubles with NordVPN myself.
+TrustPilot Rating – The service is not as well-received, however, on TrustPilot.
+I must admit this is somewhat puzzling since I have never experienced any troubles with it myself.
 However, the verdict of the user must be honored, and the 61% of users giving it an excellent rating trumps the 38% who consider it average or below

-Compatibility – NordVPN is compatible with a wide range of devices including Windows, Linux, OS X, Chrome OS, Android, iOS, and even Raspberry Pi.
+Compatibility – It is compatible with a wide range of devices including Windows, Linux, OS X, Chrome OS, Android, iOS, and even Raspberry Pi.

-Logging Policy – NordVPN follows a strictly no-logging policy.
+Logging Policy – The service follows a strictly no-logging policy.
 The company has clearly stated that it does not log any session information, browsing history, traffic logs, timestamps, IP addresses, and used bandwidth.
 Moreover, the ideal jurisdiction of Panama makes NordVPN one of the safest VPNs to use.

-Founded in 2009, ExpressVPN is now considered one of the best VPN service providers.
+Founded in 2009, ExpressVPN is one of the most popular VPN service providers.
 It is based in the British Virgin Islands which makes it highly safe for users considering a good privacy-enhancement tool.

 Jurisdiction – The British Virgin Islands (BVI) falls outside of the jurisdiction of European countries part of the “14 Eyes”.
 There are no data retention laws in the BVI, which makes it a perfect location that can be trusted for its user-friendly privacy laws.
 ExpressVPN rightly boasts its jurisdiction as it is one of the main attributes of the provider.